 Method 1: Recover the Source Files

-Some of the data recovery software include Minitool Power Data Recovery, EaseUS Data Recovery Wizard, Recuva, etc. All of them are designed to do the same thing: recover corrupt or deleted files from a drive or recover files from a lost partition.
+Some data recovery software include Minitool Power Data Recovery, EaseUS Data Recovery Wizard, Recuva, etc. All of them are designed to do the same thing: recover corrupt or deleted files from a drive or recover files from a lost partition.

 Are You Facing This:-

-Check Out: 6 Ways to Fix Google Chrome has Stopped Working
+Check Out 6 Ways to Fix Google Chrome Has Stopped Working

 Method 2: Repairing the Whole Drive

-You can also use the Command Prompt to repair the Drive, using a popular command called chkdsk.
-Chkdsk is a built-in windows utility to check and repair file system errors, to repair the broken file registry and to repair bad sectors if possible.
+You can also use the Command Prompt to repair the Drive using a famous command called chkdsk.
+Chkdsk is a built-in Windows utility to check and repair file system errors, to repair the broken file registry, and repair bad sectors if possible. repairing drive If you don’t know How to Run Chkdsk In Windows 10?

 To repair a drive using chkdsk, follow these simple steps:

-- After the utility completes scan and repair, it will display a report about the condition, and errors found on the drive and if they were successfully repaired or not.
+4. Now, the chkdsk utility will run and check for the drive errors.
+Depending upon the condition of the drive, it will take more or less time.
+After the utility completes the scan and repair, it will display a report about the condition and errors found on the drive and if they were successfully repaired or not.check for the errors

 Are You Facing: Windows was Unable to Complete the Format